-In Africa, it was discovered by Stanford research that elephants hold conversations with rumbles and ear flaps when deciding to leave a watering hole.
+In Africa, it was discovered by Stanford researchers that elephants hold conversations with rumbles and ear flaps when deciding to leave a watering hole.
 Here is a quick example of an elephant rumble communication.
 In the distance, you can hear a male trumpet a response.

 Elephants can “hear” very low sounds with their feet and can communicate for up to 6 miles using rumbles which travel even farther than their trumpeting sounds.